About: I'm an instructional designer at the Hunter College Campus School. I support the effective use of technology in schools and classrooms.

 Are we using civilization 3 to teach the relationship between science and civilization prosperity?
 Prove the understanding with authenitic, accesable assessment.
 Demonstrate the learning.

-We are teaching students to think about the game.
+.
 To develop those higher order thinking skills.
 To evaluate and analyze subtle and complex interrelationships.
 We need to be able to point at the game and say “See?
 It’s working!”

 The burden of proof is on us, and we must deliver.